logigearcorp/docs.testarchitect.com/content/user-guide/integration-with-third-party-tools/tfs-integration/on-premises-tfs-environment-configuration/installing-and-configuring-microsoft-components-for-on-premises-tfs/setting-up-a-build-server.md

 ---
 title: "Deploying and configuring a build server for TFS-MTM integration"
-linktitle: "Deploying and configuring a build server for TFS-MTM integration"
+linktitle: "Setting up a build server"
 description: "To use Team Foundation Build (TFBuild) with an on-premise TFS, you must deploy at least one build server.
 Each build server serves a single team project collection.
 Although you configure, modify, and manage a build server on the computer where Team Foundation Build Service is running, the configuration data is stored in the team project collection."
 weight: 2
 aliases: